 Cost per lead = Cost of generating leads / total leads acquired

 A CRM software can automate, capture, and streamline lead generation processes – making it easier for marketing teams to generate leads.
-Simply put, a CRM software can get more leads with less effort, thereby reducing expenses.
+Simply put, a CRM software can get more leads with less sales and marketing efforts, thereby reducing expenses.

 Revenue per lead (RPL)

 Revenue per lead is commonly used by marketing and sales teams to calculate the revenue generated from each lead.

 Simply put, the formula is calculated by taking the total revenue generated by leads and dividing it by the number of SQLs, or sales-qualified leads.
 It is usually calculated quarterly or annually.